raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 property, the specification should require that some kind of exchange be done with the server before work is done.
-That is, the TLV that requires work could not be processed without a round-trip from the server to the client to verify that the source address of the packet is reachable.
+That is, the TLV that requires work could not be processed without a round-trip from the server to the client to verify that the source address of the TCP SYN packet is reachable.

 One way to accomplish this would be to have the client send a TLV indicating that it wishes to have the server do work of this sort; this TLV would not actually result